kpberry/pinpointer/README.md

 See the examples folder for full code examples for downloading data, computing the label trees, and finally performing millions of point-in-country/point-in-province lookups.

 ### Demo server:
-You can also run a local demo server on port 8000 by running the `pinpointer` command after installation.
+You can also run a local demo server on port 8000 by running the `pinpointer-server` command after installation.
 On startup, the server will download country and province data to the `data` directory and compute depth 6 label trees for both.
 The server exposes two endpoints, `/lat_lon_to_country` and `/lat_lon_to_province`, which take `lat` and `lon` query arguments and return a country or province code, respectively.
 If the lat/lon pair does not fall within any country, the endpoints return "-99" instead.